reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

     GRANT ALL ON DATABASE ${username} TO ${username}
 ```

-As we can see we have SQL scripts in a `ConfigMap`.
-To be able to use it we can mount this `postgres-configmap` as
+To be able to use this `ConfigMap`, we can mount it as
-a [Persitence Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), so that the values from this `ConfigMap`
+a [Persistence Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) so that the Flyway Docker container can see it as files.

-are seen as files by [Flyway Docker Container](https://hub.docker.com/r/boxfuse/flyway/).
+TODO CONTINUE HERE

 Next, we create a Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
 A `Job` is a Kubernetes Object, that includes a docker container, it runs only once and terminates immediately after
 the container is finished.
 This exactly what we need for the migration of SQL configuration scripts.
 The Job includes the
-[Flyway Docker Container](https://hub.docker.com/r/boxfuse/flyway/) and runs it by starting.
+Flyway Docker Container and runs it by starting.
 The `postgres-configmap` is mounted to the `Job`.
 It means, the `Flyway` will find scripts on the filesystem and start the migration.
 After this migration,
 the schema and the user will be created in the database.